Ch33s3Burger/ODISS-Docker/scripts/SCIPTS.md

 sh auto_kafka_ingestion.sh
 ```

-### Auto Metabase to Trino connection
+### Auto Metabase Setup

-This script connects Metabase to the Druid catalog in Trino.
-First it requests a session ID.
-Without the id all other requests would be blocked automatically.
+This script setups Metabase after the container has started.
-Next, the JSON definition for the connection to Trino is sent.
+It also adds the connection to the Druid data over the Trino catalog.

-Run the `auto_metabase_trino_connection.sh` script from within the `script/` folder.
+Run the `auto_metabase_setup.sh` script.

 ```
 sh auto_metabase_trino_connection.sh